Why is $250,000 Whole Life Insurance so Popular?

 How much does $250,000 whole life insurance cost?

-For a $250,000 whole life policy, for someone in generally good health, it could be anywhere from $200 to $500 a month.
+For a $250,000 whole life policy, for someone in generally good health, the monthly premium could be anywhere from $200 to $500.
 Most of that depends on your age.
 A healthy 25-year-old might be looking at around $180 a month, whereas someone in their 50s might be closer to $600 a month.

 What affects the cost of life insurance?

 Your age, gender, and health are the big three.
-The type of policy (whole life or term, for example) will also play a big difference.
-Finally, the premium will depend on the amount of death benefit.
+The type of policy (such as whole life or term) will also make a significant difference.
+Finally, the premium will depend on the amount of the death benefit.

 How long does a whole life insurance policy last?

 Insurance companies build whole life policies to pay out eventually.
 Nobody (we know of) lives forever yet.
-Most whole life insurance policies will endow at age 100.
+Most whole life insurance policies will end at age 100.

 How long does it take for whole life insurance to build cash value?